 Title VI Complaint Procedures

 SCAG has developed a process for investigating all Title VI complaints.
 Members of the public may file a signed, written complaint within sixty (60) calendar days from the date of alleged discrimination.
-Full procedures for filing a complaint and SCAG's procedures for investigating complaints can be found in the Title VI Complaint Procedures document.
+Full procedures for filing a complaint and SCAG's procedures for investigating complaints can be found in the Title VI Complaint Procedures document (also available in Chinese, Korean, Spanish and Vietnamese).
 At a minimum, the complaint should include the following information:

 - Name, mailing address, and how to contact the complainant (i.e. telephone number, email address, etc.).

 - Basis of complaint (i.e., race, color, or national origin).